What is a young adult carer?

 How we help young adult carers

-We run a very friendly and supportive network who meet up, socialise and find out more about what’s available to them.
+We run a very friendly and supportive network who meet up, socialise and find out more about what’s available to young adults.

-- liaise directly with colleges, universities and work places advocating on behalf of our young adult carers
+- connect with colleges, universities and work places speaking on behalf of our young adult carers

 - arrange regular free meet ups, meals and trips out so our YACs can get to know other people who are in a similar situation